 The start of cold weather often means the end of spending time outdoors, but it doesn’t have to be that way.
-If you spent all summer mowing your lawn, tending your garden and tidying up your backyard, you should get to show it off for more than two months of the year.
+If you spent time mowing your lawn, tending your garden and tidying up your backyard, you should get to show it off for more than a few months of the year.
 Plus, entertaining outside means less mess to clean up inside.
-But how do you convince guests to take their drinks and food outdoors?
+But how do you convince guests to take their drinks and food outdoors when the weather is chilly?
 With a patio heater.

-From large outdoor events to backyard parties, to getting a few more months of use out of your deck, a patio heater is the easiest way to enjoy the fresh air after the summer has ended.
+From large outdoor events and backyard parties to getting a few more months of use out of your deck, a patio heater is the easiest way to enjoy the fresh air after the sun has gone down.

 2. Dyna-Glo Premium Hammered Bronze Patio Heater

 Heat a 24-foot radius by easily turning on the Dyna-Glo Premium Hammered Bronze Patio Heater with the push of a button.
 The one-step ignition allows users to turn on and select the heat level of the Dyna-Glo, which also features an anti-tilt safety device and a concealed storage space for a 20-pound propane tank (not included).
 We also like that the Dyna-Glo sells an attachable table that can be used to hold drinks and food.
 The Dyna-Glo is one of the lightest heaters on our list at 35 pounds and has built-in wheels, making it easy to move.
 It also has a weighted base with an opening for adding sand, which can be added once the Dyna-Glo is placed where you want it.

 Pros: Large 24-foot radius, simple push-button start, includes wheels for easy moving.

 Cons: The Dyna-Glo is only available in bronze or stainless steel.